Strategy11/formidable-forms/readme.txt

 * Fix: Separate multiple files with comma for Zapier.
 * Fix: Start and end date not applying to repeating date fields.
 * Fix: Do not clear hidden form field in conditionally hidden Repeatable Section.
-* Fix: Create queue for fields watching Lookups so the value set is always the correct value.
+* Fix: Create queue for fields watching cascading Lookups so the value set is always the correct value.
 * Fix: If a field doesn't have separate values, simplify the options array to include only the key and displayed value.
-* Fix: Delete child entries when Repeatable Section is conditionally hidden and entry is updated.
+* Fix: Delete child entries when a Repeating fields are conditionally hidden and entry is updated.

 = 2.03.04 =
 * Fix: Allow quotes within shortcodes in email settings